Ghost Towns In Colorado

 St. Elmo is considered one of Colorado’s most well-preserved ghost towns.
 Previously referred to as “Forest City” in the 1880s, Saint Elmo attracted many miners due to its abundant minerals and resources such as gold and silver.

-The town also had many saloons and dance halls among its larger population by the end of 1881.
+By the end of 1881, the town’s larger population also included many saloons and dance halls.
 Throughout the town’s prime years in the 1890s, there were over 150 mine claims, a general store, five hotels, and a telegraph office.

 However, all this rapid abundance seemed to die down once the train service of Chalk Creek Canyon closed in 1926.
 It marked the end of the town’s success, and by 1958 it was finally declared a ghost town.

-Interestingly enough, a few people and businesses are still operating in this area.
+Interestingly, a few people and businesses still operate in this area.
 Here are some splendid tourist attractions in St. Elmo:

 Conclusion